+The enterprise technology landscape stands at a fracture point.
 We are migrating from the paradigm of digitization—where software was a tool wielded by human hands to increase the velocity of human labor—to the paradigm of agentic autonomy, where synthetic intelligence functions as a sovereign execution layer.

 This shift is not merely technical; it is ontological.
 It changes the nature of what a "business process" is.
 In the previous era, a process was a sequence of human actions assisted by compute.
 In the emerging era, a process is a computed outcome governed by human intent.

 The current market is saturated with platforms that fall into the trap of anthropomorphism.
-Vendors like AICube explicitly market "Synthetic Workforces" that "think, act, and learn like humans."
+Vendors explicitly market "Synthetic Workforces" that "think, act, and learn like humans."
 They promise "digital employees" that interact with user interfaces (UIs) just as a human would—reading screens, clicking buttons, and typing in fields.

 We must distinguish between the "Digital Worker" (mimicking a human) and the "Autonomous Agent" (emulating cognition).
+Table 1 illustrates the stark differences between the model you should avoid and the model Flockrush represents.

-| Feature | Automation 2.0 (The Digital Worker) |
+| Feature | Automation 2.0 (Digital Worker) |

-Automation 3.0 (The Autonomous Agent) |
+Automation 3.0 (Autonomous Agent) |

 |---|---|---|